-The nose is the most common location for skin cancer and one of the most challenging areas for reconstruction.
-As a result, it is also the most common area treated with Mohs Micrographic Surgery for the highest cure rate, minimal sacrifice of normal tissue, and preservation of function.
-The Mohs surgeons at the California Skin Institute are fellowship-trained with thousands of nasal reconstructions completed over the past decade.
-We are uniquely qualified to repair even the most complicated nasal defect – all with the safety of local anesthesia.
+The nose is the most common location for skin cancer and one of the most challenging areas for reconstruction.* Therefore, it is also the most common area treated with Mohs Micrographic Surgery for the highest cure rate, minimal sacrifice of normal tissue, and preservation of function.* The Mohs surgeons at the California Skin Institute are fellowship-trained with thousands of nasal reconstructions completed over the past decade.* We are uniquely qualified to repair even the most complicated nasal defect – all with the safety of local anesthesia.*

 About the Nose Reconstructive Surgery Examples